-The study indicated many opportunities with some initiatives that are being pursued in response to the pandemic: shifting to the manufacturing and marketing of face masks and PPEs by social enterprises engaged in crafts; efforts that were started as initiatives and innovations even before the pandemic that have shown greater relevance given the drastically changed context brought about by the pandemic such as community seed banking of OPV and inbred seeds linked to seed-to-table social enterprise systems founded on sustainable agriculture towards food security being pursued by PRRM; IIRR's agro-ecological approaches in small farms; EVPRD's biodiversity-friendly social enterprises (BDSFEs) in forest/upland areas which promote climate-resilient and diversified native indigenous trees and crops; Bote Central and PCA's agricultural entrepreneurship for coffee farmers and community-based coffee enterprises; Tambuyog's fishery-based environment-friendly social enterprises in capture fisheries and aquaculture; Busikong Multipurpose Cooperative's efforts to develop organic and sustainable agriculture-based value chains and services; FPSDC's initiatives in social franchising; and ATFI's Sustainable Local Economic Development endeavors.
+The study indicated many opportunities with some initiatives that are being pursued in response to the pandemic: shifting to the manufacturing and marketing of face masks and PPEs by social enterprises engaged in crafts; efforts of Trias Southeast Asia and its partners to diversify and develop alternative livelihood initiatives; efforts that were started as initiatives and innovations even before the pandemic that have shown greater relevance given the drastically changed context brought about by the pandemic such as community seed banking of OPV and inbred seeds linked to seedto-table social enterprise systems founded on sustainable agriculture towards food security being pursued by PRRM; IIRR's agro-ecological approaches in small farms; EVPRD's biodiversity-friendly social enterprises (BDSFEs) in forest/upland areas which promote climate-resilient and diversified native indigenous trees and crops; Bote Central and PCA's agricultural entrepreneurship for coffee farmers and community-based coffee enterprises; Tambuyog's fishery-based environment-friendly social enterprises in capture fisheries and aquaculture; Busikong Multipurpose Cooperative's efforts to develop organic and sustainable agriculture-based value chains and services; FPSDC's initiatives in social franchising; and ATFI's Sustainable Local Economic Development endeavors.
 These pre-COVID19 initiatives and innovations seek to make agriculture viable and sustainable which could provide a conducive environment for the youth to engage in agriculture and agriculture-based SEs.